Darkstar108/google-homepage/README.md

 # google-homepage
-HTML/CSS project for Web Development 101 on The Odin Project
+HTML/CSS project for Web Development 101 on The Odin Project.

+I make a mock google homepage to practice the skills i have learned.